FAQ's

 We strongly encourage public transportation and Broadmeadow Rail station is right next to the Showground.
 In addition, buses run regularly along Griffiths Road – click here for Newcastle Transport information.

-What are the dates of the event?
+What are the dates and times of the event?

-The 2025 Newcastle Show will be held from the 28 Feb – 2 March 2025, starting at 9:00am daily and running until 10:00pm on Friday and Saturday and 5:00pm on Sunday.
+The 2026 Newcastle Show will be held from the 27 Feb – 1 March 2026, starting at 9:00am daily and running until 10:00pm on Friday and Saturday and 5:00pm on Sunday (no entry after 3pm).

 Can I get a refund?